 Margarita Salt Rim

-The salt rim is one of the key elements of a Margarita, otherwise it's just a Tequila Kamikaze.
-Choosing a decent salt will really help the drink.
-I like to use a "flaked" sea salt, because the larger crystals dissolves slower on the tongue and don't overpower your palate like regular, fine grain, table salt.
+The salt rim is one of the key elements of a Margarita.
+Otherwise, it’s just a Tequila Kamikaze.
+Choosing a decent salt will help the drink.
+I like to use a "flaked" sea salt, because the larger crystals dissolve slower on the tongue and don’t overpower your palate like regular, fine grain, table salt.
 Koshering salt works fine, but is almost the same as common table salt, just larger grain.
-If you are feeling really creative, you can pick up "gourmet" sea salts like Himalayan Pink, Grey Sea Salt, Fleur de Sel or Bolivian Rose Salt.
-For something really interesting try finding Vanilla Fleur de Sel or Bali Coconut and Lime Smoked Sea Salt.
+If you are feeling creative, you can pick up "gourmet" sea salts like Himalayan Pink, Grey Sea Salt, Fleur de Sel or Bolivian Rose Salt.
+For something fascinating try finding Vanilla Fleur de Sel or Bali Coconut and Lime Smoked Sea Salt.

 The main thing to keep in mind is that the rim should be lightly salted, not encrusted.
 The Margarita is about balance, and should not taste like a “salt lick” found on a farm.
 If you still find that too salty, try mixing it with a bit of sugar (courtesy of the Skinny Girl Margarita) or, better yet, fructose.
 One of the properties of crystalline fructose is that it causes a cooling sensation on the tongue when the crystals melt.
 Just another level of refreshing.